-We are often asked if Charity Donations can be processed through a Company.
+Can Charity Donations be processed through a Company?

 The good news is that Donations to a charity can be offset against Corporation Tax if the donation is made to a registered charity, you would simply pay the donation from your company account and include it on your next expense submission.

 - No family member must benefit from the charity donated to.